profgaelle/profgaelle-website2020/content/tl-resources/index.md

 ---
-title: Resources for behavioural science research
+title: Resources for teaching and learning
-summary: In this section I share curated links which I found useful and may interest people who want to learn more about open and responsible research practices, dissemination and impact and tools for writing and conducting behavioural science research.
+summary: In this section I share curated links which I found useful and may interest people who want to learn more about blended or hybrid teaching and learning practice, student engagement, and the community of inquiry framework.
 date: "2020-10-10"
 lastmod: "2021-01-13"
 commentable: true